 We will start the clock in a moment.
-Remember, in order to drop out of the bidding on a single unit hit any key (but not a number the #2 key).
-To drop out on both items at the same price hit the number 2 at the top of the key pad or hit a second key right after hitting the first key.
+Remember, in order to drop out of the bidding on a single unit hit any key.
+To drop out on both items at the same price hit a second key during the pause between price increments.
 Multiple dropouts within the 3 sec price increment will be counted as having dropped out at the same price, with the computer recording the dropout order to settle any potential ties between dropouts.